-You can get free daily email “digests” of our articles as they are published.
-Although there are a variety of ways for you to get these digests, please consider supporting Orcas Issues with your paid subscription whenever possible (see below).
+You can get daily email “digests” of our articles published each day.
+Or you can get each article as it is posted via Facebook.
+And you can always visit our website to see what’s new.
+Although there are a variety of ways for you to get our latest news stories, please consider supporting Orcas Issues with your paid subscription whenever possible (see below).

 (1) Sign up for our daily email (digest) – sent once a day to your Inbox